Skip to main content

 845 677-7600 x136

-Richard Ostfeld studies the ecology of infectious diseases, including Lyme and other tick-borne diseases.
+Richard Ostfeld studies the ecology of infectious diseases, including Lyme disease and other tick-borne diseases.
 By understanding the factors that influence tick abundance and infection, Ostfeld and his team can predict when and where exposure to tick-borne diseases will be high.

 Ostfeld’s predictions are based on decades of research that places ticks and the pathogens they transmit in the context of forest food webs.
 Blacklegged ticks feed on many species of vertebrate hosts, but these hosts differ dramatically in their quality.
 Some host species kill many ticks but others are more permissive; some host species infect ticks with pathogens but others do not.
 Rodents such as white-footed mice and eastern chipmunks are high-quality hosts for ticks and for tick-borne pathogens, whereas most other mammals and birds are not.
-Understanding the ecological factors that affect the abundance of rodent versus nonrodent hosts enhances predictive power.
+Understanding the ecological factors that affect the abundance of rodent versus non-rodent hosts enhances predictive power.

 Changing climatic conditions can affect tick survival and reproduction.
 Ostfeld studies the effects of environmental variables on tick survival and behavior to predict where Lyme disease will spread as the climate warms.